-Information about invitations to apply, including date, number of invitations issued and minimum ranking scores, will be posted in the Invitation to Apply section of our website.
+Information about invitations to apply, including date, number of invitations issued and minimum ranking scores, are posted on the invitations to apply page of our website.

-Review of Personal Net Worth
+Review of Net Worth

-You will need to engage qualified supplier to review your personal net worth and accumulation of funds in order to submit an application to the BC PNP.
+You must engage a qualified supplier to review your net worth and accumulation of funds in order to submit an application to the BC PNP.

-What is a Qualified Supplier?
+What is a qualified supplier?

-A qualified supplier is a professional chartered accounting services supplier, who is qualified by the BC PNP, that will complete a verification report of your personal net worth.
+A qualified supplier is a professional chartered accounting services supplier, who is qualified by the BC PNP, that will complete a verification report of your net worth.
 The list of qualified suppliers and instructions is included with the invitation to apply.